Dantusaikamal/Coding-Assistant/README.md

 # Coding Assitant

-An app that provides handcrafted Lectures and Roadmaps that makes learning programming easy and fun.
+An app that contains handcrafted Lectures and Roadmaps that makes learning programming easy and fun.

 Made using React native.